Aloha-Reedville Study and Livable Community Plan Effort

 Improve auto, public transit, freight, bike and pedestrian options

 This effort intends to provide an open, transparent and equitable approach to giving everyone chance to help shape the future.
 We can work together to make a great community even better.

-Community members, project staff, local government and service providers along with local businesses and nonprofits will work together to explore current issues and work towards solutions that can help the community thrive in the future.
+Community members, project staff, local government and service providers along with local businesses and nonprofits have been working together to explore issues and solutions that can help the community thrive in the future.